martinsbuchi2/alx_capstone_project/README.md

 #### 3. Problem Solving and Value Proposition:

-QuizMaster solves the challenge of making learning engaging by turning education into an interactive game.
+Kwizzle solves the challenge of making learning engaging by turning education into an interactive game.
 It adds value by:

 * Enhancing Knowledge: Enabling users to expand their knowledge in a playful environment, making learning more engaging.
 * Boosting Confidence: Allowing users to track progress and witness improvement, enhancing their confidence in their abilities.
 * Building Community: Creating a friendly competitive atmosphere, fostering interaction and learning among users.

-In essence, QuizMaster is a user-friendly, educational game that transforms learning into a fun, competitive, and interactive experience.
+In essence, Kwizzle is a user-friendly, educational game that transforms learning into a fun, competitive, and interactive experience.

 ## Features and Functionality